 Connect Source and Target

 In this step, we will map the data in the source file to the target file.
-The goal is to map two types of input to the target nodes: (i) source nodes and (ii) data, both of which are mapped simultaneously.
-Most of the data comes from Books.xml.
-In our example, we will also supply information about the current date and time using the XPath function current-dateTime.
+We will also supply information about the current date and time using the XPath function current-dateTime.

 We will now create a mapping connection between the <book> element in the source component and the <publication> element in the target component.
-To do this, click the output connector (the small triangle) to the right of the <book> element and drag it to the input connector of the <publication> element in the target.
+To do this, press and hold the output connector (the small triangle) to the right of the <book> element and drag the line to the input connector of the <publication> element in the target.
 When you do this, MapForce may automatically connect all the child nodes of <book> in the source file to the nodes with the same names in the target file.
 In our example, four connections have been created simultaneously (see screenshot below).
 This feature is called Auto Connect Matching Children and can be disabled and customized if necessary.

 You can enable or disable Auto Connect Matching Children in one of the following ways: